Confederation of Iranian Students: History

 In 1952, the Iranian Students Association in the United States (ISAUS) had been founded, an effort by the Iranian embassy and American Friends of the Middle East, which has since been linked to the Central Intelligence Agency (CIA).
 In April 1960 student representatives from Germany, France, and England met in Heidelberg and established the Confederation of Iranian Students (CIS) in Europe.
 These two groups ISAUS and CIS merged to form the Confederation of Iranian Students National Union.

 By the 1960s, there had been an international emergence of political opposition to the Shah Mohammad Reza Pahlavi's leadership in Iran.
 Many additional student groups supporting the Iranian opposition organized together to join the Confederation, including the Iran Liberation Movement, Socialist League of the Iranian National Movement, Revolutionary Organization of the Tudeh Party, Storm Marxist-Leninist Organization, as well as others.

 In 1965, some CISNU leaders were arrested for attempting to murder Shah Mohammad Reza Pahlavi; as a result the event the group pushed towards more "radicalization".
 By 1971, the Iranian government stated CISNU to be an illegal group.

-In 1973, Iranian passport holders that were officially recorded as holding foreign student visas was counted at 18,035 people; and of that number 93% of them were male.
-With 42% of these students living in the United States, 24% in Germany, 10% in the United Kingdom, 6% in Austria, and 5% in France.
+In 1973, 18,035 Iranian passport holders were officially recorded as living abroad on foreign student visas, 93% of whom were male.
+Of these students, 42% were living in the United States, 24% in Germany, 10% in the United Kingdom, 6% in Austria, and 5% in France.